StevenBlack/vocab/vocabulary.md

 ### portmanteau
 A blend or combination of uses.
 The word is most often used as a noun to describe words that combine or blend other words like "smog" or "docudrama."

+### Postel's Law (law of software)
+Be conservative in what you send, liberal in what you accept.  -- Jon Postel, 1980

 ### postiche